awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-dms-endpoint.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ElasticsearchSettings`  <a name="cfn-dms-endpoint-elasticsearchsettings"></a>
-Settings in JSON format for the target OpenSearch endpoint\.
-For more information about the available settings, see [Extra Connection Attributes When Using OpenSearch as a Target for AWS DMS ](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.Elasticsearch.html#CHAP_Target.Elasticsearch.Configuration) in the * AWS Database Migration Service User Guide*\.
+Settings in JSON format for the target Elasticsearch endpoint\.
+For more information about the available settings, see [Extra Connection Attributes When Using Elasticsearch as a Target for AWS DMS ](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.Elasticsearch.html#CHAP_Target.Elasticsearch.Configuration) in the * AWS Database Migration Service User Guide*\.
 *Required*: No
 *Type*: [ElasticsearchSettings](aws-properties-dms-endpoint-elasticsearchsettings.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)